-Oh the famous Mystery Spot in Santa Cruz, a special place full of intrigue and questions.
-When you are visiting Santa Cruz you will no doubt have someone ask you if you are going to the Mystery Spot and you will see signs and bumper stickers all over town.
-I had never been and I figured I would do no research on it before hand so I could just be surprised when showed up and took the tour.
-If you want to be surprised feel free to stop reading but I can honestly say it will be hard to describe it in text and you should just go experience it for yourself if you are interested.
+Oh, the famous Mystery Spot in Santa Cruz, a special place full of intrigue and imagination.
+When you visit Santa Cruz, you will no doubt have someone ask if you are going to the Mystery Spot, and you will see signs and bumper stickers all over town.
+I had never been, and I figured I would not research it beforehand, so I could be surprised when I showed up and took the tour.
+If you want to be surprised, feel free to stop reading, but I can honestly say it will be hard to describe it in text, and you should just go experience it for yourself if you are interested.
 Here is all the information.

-When you arrive and pick up your tickets in the store you will literally see Mystery Spot everything lining the store, from shot glasses to socks.
-After picking up or paying for your ticket you will sit and wait till the start of your tour to enter the mystery area.
-From here the tour starts and you learn about this crazy “natural magic show”.
+When you arrive and pick up your tickets in the store, you will see the Mystery Spot on everything in the store, from shot glasses to socks.
+After picking up or paying for your ticket, you will sit and wait till the start of your tour to enter the mystery area.
+From here, the tour starts, and you learn about this crazy “natural magic show.”

 Here is a synopsis but you can read the full history here: